Summary

 - Take your child with you when you have a check-up so that they can see what happens.

-- Talk about dental visits being part of your regular routine and helping to keep you healthy.
+- Talk about dental visits being a part of their regular routine that helps to keep them healthy.
+Highlight the new, interesting, and fun aspects of visiting the dental clinic.

 - Make dental appointments early in the day so your child is not tired.